mengfei-ren/mengfei-ren.github.io/content/opening.md

   image: ''
 ---

+**Currently no PhD RA opening for 2026.
+For TA support, please directly submit application to Baylor graduate school.**

 You will have the chance to work on the grand challenges of software engineering, testing of IoT wireless protocols, compilers, ad-hoc ecosystems and resilience of software applications.
 You will be involved in determining the important and interesting questions, creating and improving instrumental setups, performing measurements, and making discoveries.

 ## Research Interests